Alicia Hyndman: Life and career

-Hyndman was born in London, England to parents who had immigrated from the Caribbean, and moved at a very young age to New York City, where her parents settled in the Queens neighborhoods of Hollis, and subsequently South Ozone Park.
+Hyndman was born in London, England to parents who had immigrated from the Caribbean.
+The family moved when she was young to New York City, where they settled in the Queens neighborhoods of Hollis, and subsequently South Ozone Park.
 She would attend public schools, graduating from John Adams High School.

 She received a Bachelor of Arts degree from SUNY New Paltz and later a Master of Public Administration from Framingham State College in Massachusetts.
 She worked in education policy at the New York State Department of Education, Brooklyn College, and the New York College of Osteopathic Medicine.

 Hyndman served as President of the Community District Education Council 29 - a group of volunteer parents that advise the NYC School Chancellor on dozens of schools in Southeast Queens.
 As President of CDEC 29, she organized opposition to co-location proposals throughout her school district including I.S.59Q and P.S.15Q Under her leadership, CDEC 29 also voted to approve 'middle school choice' which allows parents in the school district to select from any middle school in their area.
 She also helped to lobby for the construction of a new school in the heart of St. Albans after a local Catholic school closed.

 Hyndman resides in Rosedale, Queens with her two daughters.